-What happens when the Chef is not available and there is not a supernumerary team member who can cook?
+What happens when the chef is not available and there is not a supernumerary team member who can cook?

-When a Chef is on leave for any reason, there is often a supernumerary team member who has Food Hygiene training who can step in and cook for the children.
-As all parents and carers are aware, we are passionate about providing children with outstanding food and nutrition.
+When a chef is on leave for any reason, there is often a supernumerary team member who has food hygiene training who can step in and cook for the children.
+This means that the team member knows our menu and can provide for individual, preferences, requirements, allergies and religious or cultural requirements.
+Parents, and carers are aware, we are passionate about providing children with outstanding food and nutrition.
 There are occasional, and unusual circumstances when we will use a high quality, specialist catering company, www.zebedees.co.uk.
 Managers sampled the food and allergy options before deciding on this company.
-Senior Managers experiences a tasting and meeting during which we were able to review all of the menus and taste dishes, allergy specific dishes, quality and presentation of the food for children of all ages.
-We were impressed with the food and the provision for all children.
-As Parents and Carers are aware, we would normally consult on all changes.
-This may not be possible in an emergency or urgent situation.
-We may only be able to give 24 hours-notice.
-This will ensure that the children will have staffing levels required, outstanding childcare, learning and nutrition they deserve.
+Having catering ensures that the children will have staffing levels required, outstanding childcare, learning and nutrition they deserve.
 Zebedees have an outstanding reputation and employ their own children's nutritionist who visits the kitchen daily checking allergy, requirements, preferences, kitchen areas and other aspects of the preparation and presentation of the meals.
-On all occasions when we need Zebedees to support the Nursery we will send the following documents:
+All meals are carefully marked with the individual, preferences, requirements, allergies and religious or cultural requirements without disclosing any data on a child, due to their ordering platform.
+Further information about Zebedees can be seen below.
+Parents and carers can ask the nursery manager or the company directly about any aspects of the nutrition or food via these platforms or ask the manager: